chentsulin/awesome-graphql/README.md

 * [vertx-dataloader](https://github.com/engagingspaces/vertx-dataloader) - Port of Facebook DataLoader for efficient, asynchronous batching and caching in clustered GraphQL environments
 * [graphql-spqr](https://github.com/leangen/GraphQL-SPQR) - Java 8+ API for rapid development of GraphQL services.
 * [Light Java GraphQL](https://github.com/networknt/light-graphql-4j): A lightweight, fast microservices framework with all cross-cutting concerns addressed and ready to plug in GraphQL schema.
+* [Elide](https://elide.io): A Java library that can expose a JPA annotated data model as a GraphQL service over any relational database.

 <a name="lib-c" />